abhishekmaroon5/Faster_Audio_Transformers/README.md

 ## Model Details
 **model_size:** 'base384' 📏

-# TODO List 📋
+## Features of the Repo 🛠️

-1. **Knowledge Distillation with DyMN Models:**
+1. **Faster Attention for Audio Transformers using Token Merging:**
-   - Following the approach in [EfficientAT](https://github.com/fschmid56/EfficientAT), we will soon be adding Knowledge Distillation with DyMN models as teachers for our Faster Audio Transformers. 🤖📚
+   - Implemented token merging to achieve faster attention for Audio Transformers, improving efficiency without sacrificing performance. 🚀

-2. **Paper in ArXiv Format:**
+2. **Knowledge Distillation with DyMN Models:**
-   - Prepare and submit a paper in interspeech 2024 format. 📄🔍
+   - Knowledge distillation with DyMN models, following the approach outlined in [EfficientAT](https://github.com/fschmid56/EfficientAT), has been implemented. 🤖📚

 ## Training for Speech Command 🎤